Find Affordable College Courses

 210 Yearly Graduations

 New York University tops the list of the most popular school in the U.S. for engineering-related fields majors who are seeking their master's degree.
 Each year, around 52,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $53,770 per year, while in-state graduate students, on average, pay $35,982 per year.
-For the 2020-2021 academic year, 210 master's degrees were handed out to engineering-related fields majors at NYU.
-Of these students, 46% were women and 8% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $60,438 per year, while in-state graduate students, on average, pay $38,826 per year.
+During the most recent year for which we have data, 210 people received their master's degree in engineering-related fields from NYU.
+About 47% of this group were women, and 10% were students from an underrepresented racial-ethnic group.
+New York University engineering-related fields graduates who receive their master's degree go on to jobs earning a median salary of $105,490.

 #2